IBM/watsonx-data-lab/docs/wxd-intro-prestocli.md

-# PrestoDB SQL
+# PrestoDB Command Line Usage

-Watsonx.data is based on open source PrestoDB, a distributed query engine that enables querying data stored in open file formats using open table formats for optimization or performance.

 Connectivity to watsonx.data can be done using the following methods:

    * Command line interface (CLI)
    * JDBC drivers
    * watsonx.data UI

-This lab will be using the watsonx.data UI to issue the SQL commands.
-Please make sure to review the [Using the Query Workspace](wxd-query.md) lab before running the examples in this lab.
+This lab will be using the watsonx.data Presto Command Line interface to issue the SQL commands.
 The SQL statements that you will be executing will be displayed in this format:

 !!! abstract "Sample SQL"